LukasBures/olynthus/CONTRIBUTING.md

 - Any interaction with the blockchain must be done from `lib/node-multiplexer`

   - This makes node multiplexer as a black-box, which can be extended upon by adding other nodes.
-  - Prefer Alchemy instead of Ankr?
+  - Prefer some other provider instead of currently added providers?
 You only need to make the change within the node-multiplexer, and the rest of the code remains the same
   - More on Node Multiplexer's design is given in [5.2 Node Multiplexer](#52-node-multiplexer)

   ```